 - Cook the cauliflower and potatoes for another 15-20 minutes, turning the potatoes about halfway through that time.
 Remove the pan from the oven and let the cauliflower and potatoes cool down a bit.

 - Blend all the vegetables in batches with the vegetable broth.
-If using an immersion blender, the batches have to be smaller than with a regular blender, but in either event, make sure to have enough liquid in each batch so you don’t burn out the motor.
+If using an immersion blender, the batches have to be smaller than with a regular blender, but either way, make sure to have enough liquid in each batch so you don’t burn out the motor.
 As you finish a batch, add it to the pot.
-When you have finished blending all the vegetables and broth, heat the mixture on a stovetop, adding the salt, pepper, and soy sauce.
+Once you have blended all the vegetables and broth, heat the mixture on a stovetop.
+Then add the salt, pepper, and soy sauce.

 - Taste to adjust seasonings.
 Note that the quality and ingredients of your vegetable broth make a difference in how the soup tastes.
 Also, if your broth is particularly salty or low in sodium, you may want to adjust the amount of extra salt you add.
 Then slowly add the water until you get the consistency you prefer.
 I like this soup “creamy” and 1 cup of water got it to that consistency: if you prefer thinner soup, just add a bit more water.